© 2024 Connecticut Public

 Senators are calling for access to a House Ethics Committee probe into former Rep. Matt Gaetz, R-Fla., following his nomination to be the next Attorney General under president-elect Donald Trump.

-Updated November 14, 2024 at 14:14 PM ET
+Updated November 14, 2024 at 17:59 PM ET

 Matt Gaetz's nomination to be the next attorney general could face an uphill path in the Senate, as a growing number of Republican senators are calling for access to a House Ethics Committee probe into Gaetz's conduct.

-Gaetz resigned from the House Thursday, a day after President-elect Trump announced his nomination.
+Gaetz resigned from the House Thursday, a day after President-elect Donald Trump announced his nomination.
 That ends a House Ethics Committee investigation into sex trafficking and drug use allegations against Gaetz that began in 2021.

-Texas Republican Sen. John Cornyn, who recently lost the race for Senate Majority Leader, but is a senior member of the Judiciary panel, told reporters on Thursday that the Senate "should gain access to all relevant information by whatever means necessary," including a possible subpoena of the ethics report.
+Texas Republican Sen. John Cornyn, who recently lost the race for Senate majority leader but is a senior member of the Judiciary panel, told reporters on Thursday that the Senate "should gain access to all relevant information by whatever means necessary," including a possible subpoena of the ethics report.

 "I don't think any of us want to fly blind," he told reporters in the Capitol.
 "Part of this is to protect the president against information or surprises coming out later that he and his team weren't aware of."

-Cornyn admitted he does not know if the Senate has the power to demand records from the House, but he joins a number of Senators who are pushing to know the details of the Ethics Committee investigation as part of the confirmation hearing process.
+Cornyn admitted he does not know if the Senate has the power to demand records from the House, but he joins a number of senators who are pushing to know the details of the Ethics Committee investigation as part of the confirmation hearing process.

 Sen. Tommy Tuberville, R-Ala., said Gaetz's nomination "will be one of those that will be well-scrutinized."